Watch Discovery Channel much?

 For more advice on how to build tribes successfully, check out Pam Moore’s article titled Social Media Communities Create Markets: How to Build Loyal Tribes of Brand Evangelists and Paul Biedermann’s piece titled 12 Most Community Driven Ways to Build a Successful Digital Tribe.

-Finally, if you’re looking for alternatives to Triberr that might add different features to the marketing mix, consider these three:
+Finally, if you’re looking for alternatives to Triberr that might add different features to the marketing mix, consider these two:

 - Tribe Forward helps marketers create tribes and engage with customers through content marketing, social media and mobile marketing.